Joan P Smith – Family & Local Historian

 Perhaps naturally, my focus began to shift to the history of my adopted town.
 In 2015 with the encouragement and support of many, none more so than Simon Rogers and Rachel Driver, I gathered around me a great team and, taking our inspiration from Steve Wilson‘s ossett.net and Joan P Smith’s horburyandossettfamilyhistory.net , together we created the Facebook group: Ossett Through The Ages (OTTA)

-I’ve recently introduced a search bar.
-Hope it helps you to find what you’re looking for!
+I’ve recently introduced a search bar and I hope that it helps you to find what you’re looking for!
 AMF